cmonasterial/Azure-VM-Base-DVWA-ELK-Deployment-Project-/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- A load balancer is a device that acts as a reverse proxy and distributes network or application traffic across a number of servers.
+Load balancers are used to increase capacity (concurrent users) and reliability of applications.
+- The purpose of an SSH jump host server is to be the only gateway for access to your infrastructure reducing the size of any potential attack surface.
+Having a dedicated SSH access point also makes it easier to have an aggregated audit log of all SSH connections.

+![Screenshots]

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_